THE FRENCH CONNECTION (1971): A Retrospective Review

 Below, at an official Academy Event back on October 7, 2016, at the Samuel Goldwyn Theater, director William Friedkin discusses the film’s “shaky” look and naturalistic music soundtrack:

-Throughout pre-production, and during the filming of The French Connection, detectives Grosso and Egan took Friedkin, Hackman, and Scheider out into the field, to witness the jaw-dropping experiences that they saw daily as narcotics detectives in New York City.
+Throughout pre-production and filming, detectives Grosso and Egan took Friedkin, Hackman, and Scheider out into the field.
+They wanted them to witness the jaw-dropping experiences that they saw daily as narcotics detectives in New York City.
 Grosso would later go on to say:

 “We took them into the heart of darkness—to ‘shooting galleries’ where addicts injected heroin.
 We’d kick in a door on 110th Street and Fifth and inside would be twenty people, some shooting up.
 Billy was shocked to see such desperation.
 He said, ‘My god, I only live a few blocks from here!’
 Gene added, ‘It was a life changing experience.
 Roy and I watched, stunned by the enormity of what was going on and what these two detectives were doing on a daily basis.’”